 This led him, rather organically, to his next challenge: the nearly 900km hike along Southwestern Ontario’s Bruce Trail.
 In memory of his mother, Jukka started a Do-It-Yourself (DIY) fundraising campaign he named Cardinal Strong, with all proceeds going toward the Baker Centre for Pancreatic Cancer at London Health Sciences Centre (LHSC).
 In a way, Gabi’s resilience has made a recurrence of its own, manifesting itself in her son who aims to fight the disease using the very passion for endurance trials that it stole from her.

 “Throughout the whole cancer, there’d be a cardinal outside our living room window.
 It always seemed to show up when mom was feeling down.
 That made her happy,” Jukka remembers.
 “Now, they’re around all the time.
 So, they really became a symbol of hope for us.”

-Beginning in Niagara Falls at the end of May and finishing in Tobermory, the goal is to raise $50,000 by the time Jukka completes his trek on June 23rd, coinciding with Gabi’s birthday.
-And with fundraising efforts continuing to gain traction, he’s already half-way there.
+Beginning in Niagara Falls in May 2021 and finishing in Tobermory, the goal was to raise $50,000 by the time Jukka completed his trek on June 23rd, coinciding with Gabi’s birthday.
+Throughout his journey, fundraising efforts continued to gain traction and he was able to raise $52,717.

 Jukka hoped that by challenging himself for a cause he cares so deeply about, he can inspire others to do the same.
 But he admits it’s not so much about the money as it is the memory.
 For him, Cardinal Strong is a way to keep his mother’s spirit alive and well.
 Same as how the springtime trilling outside their living room window reminds the Schotters of life’s enduring legacies.
 How the more we honour and remember the ones we love, the stronger we become because of it.

 When you choose to care, you can inspire a world of change.